 If you enjoyed this article, please give it a share.
 If you do share it, comment ‘done’ down below, and you’ll be entered into my monthly prize draw to win yourself a 5,000 word sample edit worth £75.00GBP.

-I wish you great success with your edits, and as always, happy writing folks!Follow me to stay up to date with my writing tips/advice, schedule updates, special offers, prize giveaways, and writing-based competitions.
+I wish you great success with your edits, and as always, happy writing folks!Follow us to stay up to date with our writing tips/advice, schedule updates, special offers, prize giveaways, and writing-based competitions.
 Got any questions/inquiries?
 Hit that little email icon and send them over.